Node

 Approach

-Assess and incorporate data on materials and energy use over multiple product-specific supply chains, identifying the sensitivity of carbon footprint and materials flow distributions to data uncertainties, assumptions on waste management and recovery practices, metric and other methodological choices.
-Generate systems-level hotspots and long-term scenarios analysis using physical inventories, MRIO and hybrid approaches, characterising the strengths and weaknesses of different analytical frameworks.
+Assess and incorporate data on materials and energy use over multiple product-specific supply chains, identifying the sensitivity of carbon footprint and materials flow distributions to data uncertainties, assumptions on waste management / reduction and recovery practices, and development of comprehensive greenhouse gases & life cycle assessment metrics and methodological choices.
+Identify systems-level hotspots and develop long-term scenarios analysis using physical inventories, multi-regional input output modeling and hybrid approaches, characterising the strengths and weaknesses of different analytical frameworks.

 Outcomes